 "The Secret Service guys were drinking at the Cellar Club the night before, but it was not about partying, they were violating Secret Service regulations, drinking vodka in grim fashion, whispering, trying to get their courage up or forget what was going to go down the next day."

 Marrs again mixes fact with speculation, it is true the Secret Service did violate repeated protocols and some agents drank alcohol and had little sleep the night before the assassination.ii iii Delayed responses were definitely a contributing factor, however, this was the extent of verified evidence and Marrs diverges from evidence into grand speculation.
 Instead of attributing these mistakes to likely disregard and a desire to engage with strippers, Marrs claims the Secret Service had direct knowledge of a conspiracy.
 He assumes complicity because they were drinking and violating protocol.
-No primary evidence supports this claim, nor do most witnesses.
-It is unnecessary to attribute nefarious action to what corroborated misconduct explains.
+No primary evidence supports this claim, nor do most witnesses and it is unnecessary to attribute nefarious action to what corroborated misconduct explains.

 "I remember talking to others, more than a hundred witnesses near the Grassy Knoll who heard a bang, then a pause, then a bang, bang, in a rapid fire sequence not possible with a bolt action rifle.
 There was synchronization, three salvos or volleys, as many as nine total shots fired..."

-"I wrote a major newspaper article about the Congressional JFK investigation and stated it was an inside job, a cup d'état, when the powers-that-be killed Kennedy in 1963.
+"I wrote a major newspaper article about the Congressional JFK investigation and stated it was an inside job, a coup d'état, when the powers-that-be killed Kennedy in 1963.
 I began teaching a JFK class at UT-Arlington in 1976, and students could vote at the end of class and they voted unanimously that it was a coup d'état, there was no proof on the other side....The last two pieces of evidence pinning the crime on Oswald have recently collapsed..."

 His claim of no proof on the official side is also deficient, officials despite their many errors and acts of suppression do possess a significant amount of evidence.
 Most evidence gathered by the CIA and FBI was to implicate Oswald but verified information must enjoy consideration despite who offers it.
 Marrs seeks to dismiss large portions of evidence due to his disregard for officials but all the evidence must be reviewed to render a viable inquiry.
 Marrs then digresses into already determined official inconsistencies that do not prove a conspiracy.
 He again speculates that Dallas officials were complicit in illegal actions; he fails to consider incompetence and while many actions of involved authorities were dishonest and repressive, mistakes did occur repeatedly.
 His assertions including many connected individuals related to a conspiracy does not consider the likely chance of discovery.